 I grew up in the sixties in the heart of Atlanta, went to college in North Carolina, spent a year teaching English in France, practiced law, and had kids.
-French was my first passion, but I had a free moment back in 1995, and when I thought about what I wanted to do with the rest of my life, I thought, books are so cool and I decided I wanted to do what they did.
+But through all of this, and especially when the kids were little, I was a reader.
+So when I had a little free time in the late 90’s, I thought, books are cool and writers are cool.
+Maybe I can do what they do.

 Spring Street Elementary School (now the Center for Puppetry Arts) in Atlanta, GA (K-6th), Westminster High School also in Atlanta (7th -12th), Davidson College in Davidson, NC (BA), the University of Georgia School of Law in Athens, GA (JD), and Vermont College of Fine Arts in Montpelier, VT (MFA).
 Huge thanks to all my teachers.
 Forever grateful.

 Currently, I spend my days in Columbus, GA, with my husband, and in Provincetown, MA, in a little house by the water.
 Provincetown is my favorite place on earth.

 T h e A r t o f

 O u r L i v e s

 I’ve been on this planet for 62 years, and I have a hard time understanding how that’s possible.
 How did the little girl that I was turn into the woman that I am?
 Can I look inside myself and find her?
 It feels as if I’ve lived my life mostly on the inside and for the past decade, I’ve been trying to excavate it.
 I feel tremendous gratitude to have been allowed all these years, and what I’m doing now is the best of the best.

 Still, I want more.
 I always have.
 My mother was fond of saying how glad she was when I turned 16 and could run my own errands.
 But I have all these ideas, all these plans, all these lists.
 I want to figure out who I am.
 I want to figure out how to be in the world as I am in my head.
 But let me tell you, it does not come naturally.
 Just ask my husband.